 An activity that bearded dragons love to do every day is basking under a heat lamp or in natural sunlight.

-Thus, they accumulate heat and UVB radiation to help build calcium metabolism by producing vitamin D3.
+They do that to accumulate heat and UVB radiation to build calcium metabolism by producing vitamin D3.

-As we mentioned above, to absorb as much as possible warmth and UV light, many of them like to flatten their bodies (thigmothermic basking) and become darker to soak.
+As mentioned above, to absorb as much warmth and UV light as possible, many of them like to flatten their bodies (thigmothermic basking) and become darker to soak.

-The dragons spread their beards, both male and female ones.
+Both male and female bearded dragons spread their beards.
 They usually do so to make themselves seem larger as a defensive behavior.

 6. Hissing, Flattening, Inflation, Tilting

-Bearded dragons are strong and feisty lizards, for several reasons can get angry easily.
+Bearded dragons are strong and feisty reptiles.
+For several reasons, they can get angry easily.

 Hissing is a warning signal.
-It is a way to warn the attacker that he is going to protect himself when he feels threatened.
+It is a way to warn the attacker that they are going to protect themselves when they feel threatened.

-His beard would therefore become black at that moment.
-Often, hissing sometimes leads to biting, which is a very simple presentation of violence.
+Their beard will become black at that moment.
+Often, hissing leads to biting, which is a simple presentation of violence.

-However, considering the heavy jaws, he can hardly bite and this will be the final resort if the competition of this kind is not threatening him.
+However, considering the heavy jaws, they can hardly bite and it will be the final resort.

-When the pet settles, the beardie will lay down on his belly, widen it and look like a pancake.
+When they settle, beardies will lay down on their belly, widen it, and look like a pancake.

 7. Bowing

-The female ones would fall bow down to the ground, wave their arms, and run backward to hide or to please a dominant male.
+The female ones will bow down to the ground, wave their arms, and run backward to hide or to please a dominant male.

 8. Head Position